-Find out what all the roles in Child and Adolescent Mental Health Services (CAMHS) and in an inpatient care unit, and what they do.
+Find out what all the roles are in Child and Adolescent Mental Health Services (CAMHS) and in an inpatient care unit, and what they do.

 Child and Adolescent Mental Health Team (CAMHS)

 A team of people with different jobs who have experience of working with children and young people who have mental health difficulties.
 The team would include psychiatrists, social workers, nurses, occupational therapists, psychologists, counsellors, family therapists, arts therapists, primary mental health worker and outreach workers.

 Use talking therapies to help people cope.
 See Youth Access for more information.